 In the uninstall programs window, look for "MusiCalm", select this entry and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted application (which causes MusiCalm ads), scan your computer for any remaining unwanted components or possible malware infections.
+After uninstalling the potentially unwanted application that causes MusiCalm ads, scan your computer for any remaining unwanted components or possible malware infections.
 To scan your computer, use recommended malware removal software.

 Remove MusiCalm adware from Internet browsers:

 At time of research, MusiCalm did not install its browser plug-ins on Internet Explorer, Google Chrome, or Mozilla Firefox, however, it was bundled with other adware.
 Therefore, you are advised to remove all potentially unwanted browser add-ons from your Internet browsers.

 Video showing how to remove potentially unwanted browser add-ons: